Kathryn Smith-Verrall MBACP Counsellor, Critical Incident Responder, Coaching

 I have worked in the NHS in a GP surgery within the mental health team, where my work was short term solution focused counselling in the IAPT service

-I volunteer at 2 local charities, Fylde Counselling Service and Counselling in the Community; which provides donation based counselling sessions across the Fylde coast.
+I volunteer at 2 local charities, Fylde Counselling Service and Counselling in the Community; which provides donation based and/or private counselling sessions across the Fylde coast.